 DRAMATIC LANDSCAPES - THE VICENTINE COAST

-Ok, so I'm cheating with beach one because its not one beach, it's a whole stretch of coast.
+Ok, so we’re cheating with beach number one because it’s not one beach, it's a whole stretch of coast.
 But there are numerous beaches along this stretch: some sweeping and wide, some small private coves.
-If you're a surfer you probably know this part of Portugal rather well.
-I prefer to keep my feet on solid ground along this coastline though as I love taking in the dramatic landscape of high cliffs, rocks and sand dunes.
+If you're a surfer, you probably know this part of Portugal rather well.
+If you prefer to keep your feet dry along this coastline take in the dramatic landscape of high cliffs, rocks and sand dunes.

 SUNDOWNERS - PORTIMÃO

-Somehow the best food I've ever eaten and the most delicious drinks I've ever imbibed have been beside the sea.
+It’s no secret that some of the best meals you’ll have had or better yet, cool, refreshing sundowners cocktails will have been beside the sea.
 Looking out over the ocean as the sun sets with a decent glass of wine in hand is one of life's great pleasures.
 The Alvor waterfront area and Tomas Cabreira Avenue are filled with open-air restaurants bars and cafes in prime position to watch the light fade over the Atlantic.

 PEOPLE WATCHING - RIVER BEACH OF PEGO FUNDO

-It's perfectly possible that I'm straying away from the true meaning of the word beach here but it's my top five so I'm running with this river beach.
-On banks of the Guadiana you can see Spain and at this particular stretch of sand there's a beach volleyball court, gym equipment and floating beach chairs.
-I have no idea why people want to use gym equipment on the beach but I adore sitting at the bar watching them show off to one another quietly chuckling to myself.
+It's perfectly possible that we’re straying away from the true meaning of the word beach here but it's in the top five so we’re running with this river beach.
+On banks of the Guadiana you can see Spain, and at this particular stretch of sand there's a beach volleyball court, gym equipment and floating beach chairs.
+We have no idea why people want to use gym equipment on the beach, but there is nothing better of an afternoon than sitting at the bar watching them show off to one another and quietly chuckling to oneself.